Niania: Secondary

-Main cast

 Opening credits

 Opening sequence describes (with the main characters in animated form) the story of how Frania Maj went from being fired from the bridal shop by Daniel Jarosiński to becoming the nanny of the Skalski's children.

 The animated opening sequence begins with Frania Maj walking into the bridal shop, only to be kicked out by an unseen Daniel Jarosiński.
 Then, she hitches a ride in a tram, crosses the bridge from Praga, Warsaw to Centrum and arrives at the Skalski's mansion.
 Maksymilian Skalski opens the door and observes Frania.
 Then, he pulls her inside and she falls into the flower pot.
 Konrad dusts her off and puts a cap on her head that reads Niania.
 Frania whistles for Małgosia, Adaś, and Zuzia and the four of them form a conga line.
 Karolina arrives at the door and Frania bumps the door with her hip to close it in her face.
 Finally, the Skalskis, Konrad and Frania gather on the couch for a group picture.
 Interestingly, above the sofa on the wall there is a stylized name of the broadcaster, TVN television.
 However, when Fran presses the camera's button, smoke emits from the camera, covering the entire group and the broadcaster's name in dust and messing up clothes.